ceaseless-prayer/CeaselessAndroid/README.md

 * Run the Android Virutal Device Manager: `android avd`
 * Run your Android virtual device (you should have created one via Android Setup directions linked above)

+# Releasing

+To build a release APK, you'll need the release.keystore from https://bitbucket.org/chrislim/ceaseless-keys.
+From there, using Android Studio go to: Build -> Generate Signed APK... to start the process.
+The keystore is protected by a password so you'll that too.